CiscoDevNet/terraform-provider-aci/website/docs/r/vrf_leak_epg_bd_subnet.html.markdown

 * `vrf_dn` - (Required) Distinguished name of the parent VRF object.
 * `ip` - (Required) IP of the Inter-VRF Leaked EPG/BD Subnet object.
-* `annotation` - (Optional) Annotation of the object Inter-VRF Leaked EPG/BD Subnet.
+* `annotation` - (Optional) Annotation of the Inter-VRF Leaked EPG/BD Subnet object.
 * `allow_l3out_advertisement` - (Optional) Visibility of the Inter-VRF Leaked EPG/BD Subnet object.
 Allowed values are "true", "false" and default value is "false".
 Type: String.
 * `leak_to` - (Optional) A block representing the attributes of `Tenant and VRF Destinations` for the Inter-VRF Leaked Routes object.
 Type: Block.
   * `vrf_dn` - (Required) Distinguished name of the destination VRF object, which is mapped to the `Tenant and VRF Destinations` object.
   * `allow_l3out_advertisement` - (Optional) Scope of the destination VRF object, which is mapped to the `Tenant and VRF Destinations` object.
 Allowed values are "inherit", "true", "false" and default value is "inherit".
+Only for the Cloud APIC `allow_l3out_advertisement` must be set as `true`.
 Type: String.

 ## Importing ##